eth-act/zkevm-book/src/trees/practical_guides/benchmarking.md

 At the center of zkVM benchmarking is designing the cases that we should run in the zkVM and EL client combinations — we call this benchmark fixtures.
 To do a meaningful design of which fixtures are run, we need to understand the full protocol in detail, so as to have enough coverage of relevant ones to benchmark.

 Before jumping into deeper details, it is helpful to understand what exactly is being proven by zkVMs for the Ethereum use-case.
 The guest program execution is an EL client executing a stateless block validation.
-This means receiving as inputs a block plus a witness with the required Ethereum state, and executing the block to check if the post-state root, gas usage, and other fields are valid (i.e., that the state transition function was correct).
+This means receiving as inputs a block plus a witness with the required Ethereum state, and executing the block to check if the post-state root, gas usage, and other fields are valid (i.e. that the state transition function was correct).

 When a block is executed, we can separate the workload into two main buckets: